nventive/UnoApplicationTemplate/doc/Architecture.md

 ### Testing
 The architecture of application was designed with automated testing in mind.
 Automated testing explains why the application is divided in layers that are not multi-targeted.
-> i.e. The Access, Business, and Presentation libs target only .net9.0, and **not** .net9.0-ios nor .net9.0-android35.0.
+> i.e. The Access, Business, and Presentation libs target only `.net9.0`, and **not** `.net9.0-ios` nor `.net9.0-android35.0`.

-It also explains the separation of `Startup` and `CoreStartup`. `CoreStartup` can setup all the services that are non-UI dependent which can then be used to run simulations of the application using ViewModels that aren't attached to any UI.
+It also explains the separation of `Startup` and `CoreStartup`.
+`CoreStartup` can setup all the services that are non-UI dependent which can then be used to run simulations of the application using ViewModels that aren't attached to any UI.

 See [Testing.md](Testing.md) for more details.

 ## Access (DAL)
-Data access services (also referred to as _repositories_) are always declared using an interface and implemented in a separate class.
+Data access components are always declared using an interface and implemented in a separate class.
 These interfaces are meant to be used from the business layer.

 ### HTTP Requests